 “Starting Up Silicon Valley: How ROLM Became a Cultural Icon and Fortune 500 Company” by Katherine Maxfield

 For those of us who were lucky enough to be a part of the ROLM story, this book is a must-have.
 And for those just curious to understand how ROLM set the stage in Silicon Valley as a center of innovation years before Apple, Google, Facebook, and others came along, it is a good lesson in computer history.

 The San Onofre Surfing Club, 1952 – 2002: 50th Anniversary Commemorative Album is a treasure trove of pictures and stories and various tidbits of what it was like to be a part of the 50-year history of SOSC.
 And amazingly, it is now available on Amazon.

 Surfing San Onofre To Point Dume 1936-1942 by Don James

 This book is a slice of surfing history that you have to see to believe.
 I ran across it on the shelf at Powell’s bookstore in Portland, Oregon before it had been published on Amazon.
 The photographs from the 1930’s and 1940’s are an artistic delight of surfing at that time.

 Matt is a former professional surfer who later became the editor of Surfer Magazine.
 This book is the most comprehensive, well-written journal on surfing history I have seen, and includes a remarkable collection of photographs.
 This picture on the cover pretty much captures it all in one shot.
 Well done Matt!

 Measuring Up by Charles P. Lloyd

 Charles P. Lloyd is my mom’s twin brother.
 Uncle Charles was an incredible man who impacted my life in so many wonderful ways.
-He played the role of a second father to me, and I definitely believe my mom passed on some of Charles’ genes to me.
+He played the role of a second father to me, and I definitely believe I inherited some of Charles’ genes.